V-MalM/Stock-Clustering-and-Prediction/README.md

 We will be doing a technical analysis for this project.
 Our final objective is to visualize the results of not only clustering stocks with similarities as well as predict and compare the results of our prediction against real-data.

-* For time series forcasting, we used LSTM, an artificial recurrent neural network (RNN) architecture used in the field of deep learning.
+* For time-series forecasting, we used LSTM, an artificial recurrent neural network (RNN) architecture used in the field of deep learning.

 ### Goals
 1. Cluster stocks using machine learning given open, last, close, volume, etc